fallen-icarus/cardano-swaps/GettingStarted.md

 Template bash scripts that follow these steps are available [here](scripts/).

 When integration testing, it is highly recommended that you change the string passed to the mkBeaconPolicy function [here](src/CardanoSwaps.hs#L521).
 When developers make mistakes (myself included), it can create bad/locked utxos that will appear when you query the beacons.
 This can complicate your own testing.
-To avoid this, change the string to something unique to you. **Do this before building the executable in the installations section.** You should remember to change it to the desired string for mainnet.
+To avoid this, this extra parameter was added.
+Change the string to something unique to you. **Do this before building the executable in the installations section.** You should remember to change it to the desired string for mainnet.

 ---
 ## Table of Contents